Otten Group: Founding of the Otten Group

 The situation in the provincial states was equally uneasy.
 Some members of the provincial states canceled their membership after expressing their dissatisfaction with the direction of FvD.
 Some even chose to join Otten's party, including North Holland member of the states Robert Baljeu.
 In an interview with the NOS, Otten said that he was expecting more FvD members to join his party.

 Policies and beliefs

-On its website and initial policy platform, Group Otten declares its main beliefs to be based on a “Triple-E” philosophy which stands for "Effective, Honest and Efficient" (Effectief, Eerlijk en Efficiënt in Dutch).
-The party calls for more direct democracy, a smaller and less cumbersome but more focused government and political transparency.
-It also stands for more rational politics over what it describes as legislation created by "emotional debates" in the House of Representatives.
-The party also states that it wishes to prioritize the interests of Dutch citizens first.
+On its website and initial policy platform, Group Otten declared its main beliefs to be based on a “Triple-E” philosophy which stands for "Effective, Honest and Efficient" (Effectief, Eerlijk en Efficiënt in Dutch).
+The party called for more direct democracy, a smaller and less cumbersome but more focused government, and political transparency.
+It also stood for more rational politics over what it described as legislation created by "emotional debates" in the House of Representatives, and wished to prioritize the interests of Dutch citizens.